- Share this article on Facebook

 - Share this article on Comment

 - Share this article on Linkedin

 - Share this article on Tumblr

-Directed by Rich Moore, Wreck-It Ralph tells the story of an arcade game villain — voiced by John C. Reilly — who is sick of playing the bad guy and begins game jumping, which is forbidden.
+Directed by Rich Moore, the 3D toon tells the story of an arcade game villain — voiced by John C. Reilly — who is sick of playing the bad guy and begins game jumping, which is forbidden.
 The voice cast also includes Sarah Silverman, Jack McBrayer and Jane Lynch.

 Sign up for THR news straight to your inbox every day